Truth (The Falcon and the Winter Soldier): Filming and editing

 The opening fight sequence was the only action scene in the series that was entirely filmed by the main production unit, with no involvement by the second unit team.
 It took six or seven days to film.
 The warehouse location was only found days before filming began, after the original location became unavailable, so there was less time to prepare for the sequence than on the series' other action scenes.
-This meant there was more invention happening on set, with the stunt team working out the choreography as filming happened.
-The production had issues with the warehouse because it was raining while they were there and the rain began to leak through the ceiling.
+This meant there was more invention happening on set, with the stunt team devising the choreography during filming.
+The production had issues filming in the warehouse due to rain leaking through the ceiling.
 The shot of Barnes holding the shield and standing over an injured Wilson as sunlight comes into the building was quickly filmed when "warm, streaming shafts of light" entered through the windows of the building while the production was filming in a different area.
-For the montage where Wilson and Barnes practice with the shield, Skogland used a more organic approach where she let the actors perform and then she and Dillon responded with camera placements, rather than planning out each of the shots and angles that were needed for the montage.
+For the montage where Wilson and Barnes practice with the shield, Skogland used a more organic approach where she let the actors perform and then she and Dillon responded with camera placements, rather than planning out each of the shots and angles needed for the montage.
 This was one of the first scenes that editor Todd Desrosiers worked on for the series, and he said it was difficult because the shield throwing was interrupting the flow of the dialogue, which needed to be the focus.